jmersonuo/jmersonuo.github.io/Activities/AltTextTypeandSound.md

    ```
    Note: `<img>` is a self-closing tag, so we don't need a second tag to close it.
 4. Replace the `PATH_TO_FILE` with the bison image link `https://www.nps.gov/yell/learn/photosmultimedia/images/ndh-yell-bison-gibbon_2.jpg?maxwidth=1200&maxheight=1200&autorotate=false`
 5. Is the image way too big for the popup?
-Let use CSS to set it's width to 100% of the parent element.
+Let's use CSS to set its width to 100% of the parent element.
 We already gave it a class named `popupImage`, so add the following to the `<style>` section in the `<head>`.
    ```css
    .popupImage{
        width:100%;